Ŭ: Belarusian

-The letter ŭ is called non-syllabic u (romanised: u nieskładovaje) in Belarusian because it resembles the vowel u but forms no syllables.
+The letter ŭ is called non-syllabic u (romanized: u nieskładovaje) in Belarusian because it resembles the vowel u but forms no syllables.
 It is an allophone of /v/ that forms the diphthongs aŭ, eŭ, oŭ and is equivalent to [u̯].
 Its Cyrillic counterpart is ў.
 Sometimes (as in National Geographic atlases), the Cyrillic letter ў is Romanized as w.

 The letter ŭ was proposed by Alexander Rypinski in 1840.
 For lack of the corresponding type, his book Białoruś.
 Kilka słów o poezji prostego ludu tej naszej polskiej prowincji, o jego muzyce, śpiewie, tańcach was printed with û in Belarusian citations instead, but it was explained that the proper letter was u with Latin brevis.
-The proper letter ŭ was first used in printing in 1853, in Rypinski's poem Niaczyścik.
+The proper letter ŭ was first used in printing in 1845, in the novel Tajemnicze domino czyli Skutki niestałości by Gabriel Ossowski (in Polish with occasional Belarusian).